MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 - KB 4482887

     For Windows 10 version 1809 only, operation system builds older than 17763.348, install [March 1, 2019—KB4482887 (OS Build 17763.348)](https://support.microsoft.com/help/4482887/windows-10-update-kb4482887) to ensure the Information Protection bar displays correctly in Office applications.
 This update is not needed if you have Office 365 1902 or later.

-- KB 2533623

-    Computers running Windows 7 Service Pack 1 require KB 2533623.
-For more information about this update, see [Microsoft Security Advisory: Insecure library loading could allow remote code execution](https://support.microsoft.com/en-us/kb/2533623).
-You might be able to install this update directly, or it might be superseded by another update that installs it for you.

-    If this update is required and not installed, the client installation warns you that it must be installed.
-This update can be installed after the client is installed but some actions will be blocked and the message is displayed again.

-- Visual C++ Redistributable for Visual Studio 2015 (32-bit version)

-    For computers running Windows 7 Service Pack 1, install **vc_redist.x86.exe** from the following download page: [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

-    The client installation does not check for this prerequisite but it is needed for the Azure Information Protection client to classify and protect PDF files.

 - Configure group policy to prevent the Azure Information Protection add-in from being disabled